+The deadline for the 2016 application process has passed, but read on for more information about the application process.
 Participants in the Philadelphia Stewardship Program are selected via a competitive application process.
 Limited spaces are available.
 Applications are reviewed by an independent committee of museum, library, archives, and conservation professionals.
 For more information on each of the tracks, visit the individual track pages at the links to the left.
-To apply, download the appropriate application form from the application forms page.

 If you have any questions about the Philadelphia Stewardship Program or would like to know which track would be appropriate for your institution, please contact CCAHA’s Preservation Services Office at 215.545.0613 or at .